dm464/Chataway-Chat-App/README.md

 # Chataway Chat Application
 http://chataway-app.herokuapp.com/
 ## Description
+Chataway is a public chat application!
+After users sign in by using either Facebook or Google OAuth, they can publicly send text messages, images, and links to other online users.
+One can view a live display of the number of users that are currently logged in.
+Users also have the ability to interact with a chat bot by sending messages with specified bot commands.
+When sending the message "!! help", the bot will respond with details on how to interact with it.

-This project uses Flask(in Python), React, PostgreSQL, Facebook and Google OAuth, Socket.io, and several APIs along with Heroku to deploy a web chat application that allows users to sign in and chat publically with other online users.
-This app provides persistence with the
+This project uses Flask(in Python), React, PostgreSQL, Facebook and Google OAuth, Socket.io, and several APIs along with Heroku for deployment.
+This app provides persistence through the PostgreSQL database, manipulated using SQLAlchemy ORM.

 ![Chataway Chat App](resources/Chataway.JPG?raw=true "Chataway Chat App")